-Living apart is not easy though.
+Living apart is not easy.
 Long distance relationships require trust and commitment, which means having good communication.
 And good communication can only be achieved when you can communicate – so the best advice from long distance expats involves figuring out ways to talk.

 - Set time for a regular call

-- But don’t leave everything for the regular call – make time to text
+- Don’t leave everything for the regular call – make time to text

 - Make time for regular visits

 It can be good to focus on the positive side of long-distance relationships.
-Conversations can be much more meaningful when you’re apart, as things need to be spelled out more.
+Conversations can be much more meaningful when you’re apart, and a great way to improve communication.
 Couples who are together might not remember to make time for a heart-to-heart.
 In fact there is evidence that couples in long distance relationships were more intimate with each other.

 Finding international love

-For the single expat, living overseas can be a great opportunity.
+For the single expat, living overseas can be a great opportunity to explore a new dating scene.
 Online dating apps like Tinder are available in all corners of the globe so it’s never been easier to meet people wherever you are.
-But some places are easier than others.
-Expats in countries with legally-enforced morality codes may find themselves in trouble if they ignore local customs.
+But expats in countries with legally-enforced morality codes do need to consider local customs.